New Participant Information

 - Breakfasts are provided at the hotel, lunches will be catered during the meetings, and per diems will be reimbursed to you for dinner.

-- We will cover the cost of your substitute teacher for any days of school missed to attend our in-person meetings.
+- We will cover the cost of your substitute teacher for any school days missed to attend our in-person meetings.

 - The grant will provide your team with the needed supplies for the lessons you create together.
 Those supplies will be mailed to you.